jecaro/hscalendar/README.md

 [![Build Status][status-png]][status]

-This is `hscalendar`, a time tracking software written in the HASKELL programming language.
-It uses the best practices proposed by the FP complete
+This is `hscalendar`, a time tracking software written in HASKELL and ELM.
+It consists in a couple of command line tools along a web frontend.

-team:
+As for HASKELL, the code follows the best practices proposed by the FP complete team, especially:

 - [how to handle exceptions][exceptions]
 - using the [ReaderT pattern][readert] and [RIO][rio] library

-It consists in a unit tested API along some command line tools.

 This project can demonstrate the use of the following libraries:
 - [QuickCheck][quickcheck]
 - [RIO][rio]
 - [esqueleto][esqueleto]
+- [haskell-to-elm][haskell-to-elm]
 - [hspec][hspec]
 - [optparse-applicative][optparse-applicative]
 - [persistent][persistent]